experimentalsoundingfinland/experimentalsoundingfinland.github.io/about_en.md

 ---

+## Archives
+The archive of the venues and organisers list is available at this **[Tab-separated values sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vQwM9YFlWmK-XWUqjgqI9h8gEaC3gSB-zFfx91BlBPnFRjVqGMe7sBVrqJmGonki8MBDI4Pw7LshgJ6/pub?output=tsv)**

+The archive of the calendar is under construction

+---

 ## Rules and criteria
 - No aesthetic filters: 'Sonic communities' are meant here in the widest possible understanding, such as:
   - Experimental